 Prepare all the vegetables

-- Slice the sugar snaps finely on a bias.
+- Slice the sugar snaps and the spring onions finely on a bias.

 Prepare the chicken